In this article

 Your dentist may also recommend professional whitening or restorative treatments for intrinsically discolored teeth.

-With regular, good oral hygiene and a bit of attention to detail, you can prevent your teeth from becoming stained.
+With regular, good oral hygiene and attention to detail, you can prevent your teeth from becoming stained.
 Try the following:

 A cavity (or tooth decay) can sometimes look similar to a tooth stain and vice versa.
 Usually, you can tell the difference with a closer look.